elpidiaskardia/email-indexer/README.md

 # How to Run Aplication

-1. Clone this repository using the command `https://github.com/elpidiaskardia/email-indexer.git`
+1. Clone this repository using the command `git clone https://github.com/elpidiaskardia/email-indexer.git`
 2. Download the email database from http://www.cs.cmu.edu/~enron/enron_mail_20110402.tgz
 3. Download ZincSearch and configure the username and password.  https://zincsearch-docs.zinc.dev/quickstart/
 4. Run zincsearch.exe